 Sales of a substantial number of shares of our common stock in the public market, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-There were 12,734,358 shares of common stock outstanding as of December 31, 2020.
+There were 14,080,383 shares of common stock outstanding as of December 31, 2021.
 Of those shares 9,005,411 shares were previously restricted as a result of securities laws or lock-up agreements, but are now eligible to be sold, unless held by one of our affiliates, in which case the resale of those securities are subject to volume limitations under Rule 144 of the Securities Act of 1933, as amended, or Rule 144.
 Moreover, certain holders of our common stock have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, until such shares can otherwise be sold without restriction under Rule 144 or until the rights terminate pursuant to the terms of the investors' rights agreement between us and such holders.
 Pursuant to the 2021 Purchase Agreement (as defined herein), we agreed to use reasonable best efforts to register 2,249,998 shares issued, or issuable upon exercise of warrants issued, in the Private Placement (as defined herein), on a registration statement on Form S-3 promptly following the date such form is available for use by us, but in no event later than June 15, 2021.
-We have also registered all shares of common stock that issued under our equity compensation plans.
+On June 6, 2021, we registered 2,249,998 shares, of which 333,333 shares were issuable under our equity compensation plans.
 Such shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.